Project Configuration in CelerBuild

 Space Selection

-- Standard Version: Use the 'default' space.
+- Use the 'default' space.

-- Pro Version: Create and manage multiple spaces.
+- Create and manage multiple spaces.

 - Organize projects by team or department.